 Breast lift is performed under general anesthesia on an outpatient basis.
-The nipple and breast tissue is lifted to a higher position on the chest wall.
+Your surgeon lifts the nipple and breast tissue to a higher position on the chest wall.
 In order to elevate the nipple position an incision around the nipple is necessary, and occasionally down the lower portion of the breast.

 Any surgical procedure has risks.
 Complications are rare, but on these occasions you may experience the following:

 - Anesthesia risks

 - Changes in nipple or breast sensation, which may be temporary or permanent

 - Fatty tissue found deep in the skin might die (fat necrosis)

 - Fluid accumulation